 Source: My Living Room- Alabaster

 Cloud White is a soft warm white and falls in the middle of White Dove and Simply White.
 It has neutral undertones that makes it very versatile.
 This color can be used for both walls, trim, and even your ceiling!

 6. SHERWIN WILLIAMS PURE WHITE (SW7005)

 Pure White is a crisp white with just a little bit of warmth making it perfect for when you are looking for a true white that isn’t blue/stark.
 This color is perfect for cabinets if you are going for a white kitchen.
 It’s also great for walls and trim.

 Source: City Farmhouse- Pure White

 Chantilly Lace is another true white that has a bit of a blue undertone, giving it a fresh clean look.
 This is more of a stark white, so it pairs well in a room that uses cool tones in the overall decor.

 Now that I have shared my favorites the hard part is choosing one.
 Below are the tips I use for myself and my clients.

-- Narrow down your options.
+1. Narrow down your options.
 I like to collect a bunch of colors and then narrow it down to 3-4 choices.
 More options than this will be too overwhelming and make it way harder to decide.

 Another option is to paint the samples on a large foam core board and move it around your space.
 The point of this is to see what the colors look at different times of the day and with different amounts of light.